Information concerning the section of the application describing the research project

-- The proposal should state clearly what are the intended impacts on the individual, her department, her institute, her community at local, national and international level.
-How will communities be affected by the research (e.g. increased access of marginal groups to resources, goods and services, improved quality of knowledge and training in a specific subject)?
+- How will communities be affected by the research (e.g. increased access of marginal groups to resources, goods and services, improved quality of knowledge and training in a specific subject)?

 5. Identification of current resources and challenges (max.
 500 words)

-- Describe ongoing research and teaching at your institute focusing on the capacities (e.g. skills and experience of your colleagues) which you could call upon for your project.
+- Describe ongoing research and teaching at your institution focusing on the capacities (e.g. skills and experience of your colleagues) which you could call upon for your research project.

-- Describe how this project will contribute to the profile of the department/institute.
+- Describe how this research project will contribute to the profile of the department/institution.

 - Describe how you and your project team will make efforts to establish links with industry and the private sector.
-A downloadable list of appropriate industry or private sector organizations for collaboration is available here.
+A downloadable list of appropriate industry, private or civic partners for collaboration is available here.